wesnoth/wesnoth/projectfiles/Xcode/README.md

 ## Types of builds and requirements
 Currently there are two types of builds:

-* **local builds** - useful for regular builds which should work mainly on actual system and hardware.
+* **local builds** - **Recommended** - useful for regular builds which should work mainly on actual system and hardware.
 They are easiest to reproduce.
 * **package builds** - useful (only) for packagers.
 These builds are trying to be as compatible as possible.
 They depends on `MacCompileStuff` which contains precompiled universal but sometimes outdated libraries.

 ### Requirements for local builds
- * Xcode 4.6.3 or higher...
+ * Xcode 7.2.1 or higher...
- * Mac OS X 10.7.5 or higher...
+ * Mac OS X [10.10.5](https://docs.brew.sh/Installation#2) or higher...
  * `scons` and `gettext` (if you want to compile translations)
  * Homebrew from https://brew.sh/

 ### Requirements for package builds
- * Xcode 4.6.3 or higher...
+ * Xcode 5.1.1 or higher...
- * Mac OS X 10.7.5 or higher...
+ * Mac OS X 10.8.5 or higher...
  * `scons` and `gettext` (if you want to compile translations)
  * The Headers and lib folders, which can be found in the newest zip here: https://sourceforge.net/downloads/wesnoth/unofficial/Mac%20Compile%20Stuff/